 What do I need to know about treatment?

 Cancer treatment varies a lot depending on the type and stage of the cancer.
 The most common treatments for cancer are surgery, chemotherapy, and/or radiation.
 Treatment may mean time in the hospital or making many trips to a clinic for radiation or chemotherapy.
 The person with cancer may need more than one type of treatment, and each type comes with its own challenges.

 You’ll want to be sure that you understand the treatment options chosen by the patient and doctor, since you will probably be helping plan how to make it happen.
-If you’d like to read more about treatments, see our documents called Understanding Cancer Surgery: A Guide for Patients and Families, Understanding Chemotherapy: A Guide for Patients and Families, and Understanding Radiation Therapy: A Guide for Patients and Families.
+If you’d like to read more about treatments, see our documents called A Guide to Cancer Surgery, A Guide to Chemotherapy, and Understanding Radiation Therapy: A Guide for Patients and Families.

 The patient may be able to go to some treatments on their own.
 For other treatments, someone may need to drive the patient or go along.
 In some cases, the person will get medicines that make them sleepy, or cause symptoms that will require help from others.

 If the person gets chemotherapy, there may be nausea, extreme tiredness, easy bleeding, and infections to worry about.
 Depending on the treatment, there may be many other side effects, too.
 There’s information on dealing with different types of treatments, symptoms and side effects in Caring for the Cancer Patient at Home, which you can read online at www.cancer.org, or you can call us for a copy.

 Treatment can be long or fairly short, but even short treatments tend to disrupt a person’s life for several weeks.
 As the caregiver, your life and your family’s lives may be disrupted, too.
 You may find that you need to take time off from work.
 See the section called “Job, insurance, and money concerns” for more on this.